 This engine is certified to operate on unleaded gasoline.
 Before operation, gasoline must be mixed with a good quality 2-cycle air-cooled engine oil.
 We recommend Poulan/Weed Eater® brand oil.
-If you do not use this oil, use a good quality 2-cycle air-cooled oil designed to be mixed at a ratio of 40:1 (A 40:1 ratio is obtained by mixing 3.2 ounces of oil with 1 gallon of unleaded gasoline).
+If you do not use this oil, use a good quality 2-cycle air-cooled oil designed to be mixed at a ratio of 40:1.
+A 40:1 ratio is obtained by mixing 3.2 ounces of oil with 1 gallon of unleaded gasoline.
+Included with this saw is a 3.2 ounce container of Poulan/Weed Eater brand oil.
+Pour the entire contents of this container into 1 gallon of gasoline to achieve the proper fuel mixture.

 DO NOT USE automotive or boat oil.
 These oils will cause engine damage.
 When mixing fuel follow the instructions printed on the container.
 Always read and follow the safety rules listed under HANDLE FUEL WITH CAUTION.